EducationMA (Oxon), BCL

 Under Competition / European Law: “”Thorough, practical and user-friendly,” Rob Williams is steadily increasing in market prominence, and has respected public law, commercial and regulatory expertise.
 His “unimpeachable analytical skills” were particularly highlighted by sources, as was his “ability to think creatively about new issues.”
 He recently advised the OFT with regard to the investigation it undertook into Reckitt Benckiser and its Gaviscon product.”
 Chambers UK, 2013

 “Rob Williams has had a busy year, being involved in the high-profile case of Alstom v Eurostar Project and also acting for Mehler in a successful challenge concerning the procurement of armoured vests by the Metropolitan Police.
 He is “an excellent analyst and a sensible advocate who always has his feet on the ground,” say commentators.” – Chambers UK, 2012

 Recommended in Public Procurement Law, “Rob Williams wins support in the market as “a fine procurement lawyer who is very approachable and great to work with.”
 He recently acted for the Home Office in relation to a challenge brought by 3M to a procurement concerning the production of the new biometric e-passport.” – Chambers UK, 2011

 Rob has a first class law degree and a postgraduate BCL degree from University College, Oxford.
 On graduating, he worked as a research assistant to the Law Commission for two years, following which he was awarded a Jules Thorn Scholarship by Middle Temple.

-Rob has tutored at University College, London, and has written and lectured on a wide range of legal subjects.
-In 2002, he was the judicial assistant to Lord Phillips MR (as he then was).
+In 2002, Rob was the judicial assistant to Lord Phillips MR (as he then was).